hansumane/python_vigenere/README.md

-# Python Vigenère encoder / decoder
+# Python Vigenère encoder and decoder

 ## How to use